 The Indian artist Khandakar Ohida has been named the winner of the seventh edition of the Jameel Prize.
 Ohida received the award for the film Dream Your Museum, a tender portrait of her uncle, Khandakar Selim, whose story is told through his seemingly mundane but together extraordinary collection of objects and memorabilia.

-Awarded by the Victoria and Albert Museum (V&A) in London and the Saudi Arabia-based cultural organisation Art Jameel, the £25,000 Jameel Prize is presented every three years to an artist inspired by Islamic traditions.
+Awarded by the Victoria and Albert Museum (V&A) in London and the United Arab Emirates and Saudi Arabia-based cultural organisation Art Jameel, the £25,000 Jameel Prize is presented every three years to an artist inspired by Islamic traditions.
 Founded in 2009, it aims to highlight the ways in which the Islamic world's past achievements in art are reflected in the work of contemporary practitioners.
 This year’s edition focuses on artists working with moving image and digital media—it received over 300 entries from around the world.

 Dream Your Museum will go on display at the V&A, alongside works by the awards’ six other finalists, from 30 November.
 Speaking ahead of the opening, the museum’s curator of contemporary art from the Middle East, Rachel Dedman, said: “For all these artists, a hallmark of their work is this combination of the personal and the political.
 Their projects emerge from their own heritage and experience, but speak to something universal.